MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Applications/New-MgServicePrincipalSynchronizationJob.md

 The job is created in a disabled state.
 Call Start job to start synchronization.
 This API is available in the following national cloud deployments.

-> [!NOTE]
-> To view the beta release of this cmdlet, view [New-MgBetaServicePrincipalSynchronizationJob](/powershell/module/Microsoft.Graph.Beta.Applications/New-MgBetaServicePrincipalSynchronizationJob?view=graph-powershell-beta)

 ## SYNTAX